Ernst Bareuther

-Johann Christian Ernst Bareuther (19 January 1838 in Asch, Austria-Hungary – 17 August 1905 in Freiburg im Breisgau) was a Bohemian-Austrian politician.
+Johann Christian Ernst Bareuther (19 January 1838 in Asch, Austrian Empire – 17 August 1905 in Freiburg im Breisgau) was a Bohemian-Austrian politician.

 Bareuther was born the son of Johann Christian Bareuther, a cloth manufacturer, and Sophia (née Just), daughter of Upper pastor Karl August Just of Asch.
 The sock manufacturer Johann Christian Wunderlich was his godfather.
 He studied in Prague and became a lawyer.
 In 1871, he joined the Czech national parliament and, in 1873, the Austrian Imperial Council.
 He was a co-founder of the Union of Germans in Bohemia.
 From 1882 to 1885, he was also a member of the Vienna City Council.
 He was a member of the Protestant community in Vienna and leader of Away from Rome!.
 Bareuther was an honorary member of Burschenschaft Teutonia Prag.
 From 1898 he was a member of Georg Ritter von Schönerer's pan-German Movement.
 He died in Freiburg, and was buried in his home town of Asch.